rkemery-msft/pcap-ai-analyzer/docs/SANITIZATION_TEST_REPORT.md

 **Tool:** pcap-ai-analyzer/sanitize_pcap.py
 **Test Methodology:** Automated accuracy validation on representative PCAP samples

+## ⚠️ NON-PRODUCTION TOOL DISCLAIMER

+**This tool is provided for educational, testing, and non-production purposes only.**

+- ❌ NOT production-ready or enterprise-certified
+- ❌ NOT a compliance solution for GDPR, HIPAA, PCI-DSS
+- ✅ Use for: Testing, development, learning, internal troubleshooting
+- ⚠️ Manual review required: Always verify sanitization before sharing data

+---

 ## Test Summary

-✅ **PASSED** - Sanitization performs as expected with documented limitations
+✅ **PASSED** - Sanitization performs as expected for non-production testing with documented limitations

 ---